+SPECIAL ISSUE

+Animals, Science and Technology: multispecies histories of scientific and sociotechnical knowledge-practices

+Postscript

 Fur, feather, teeth and skin: How do technologies and ontologies meet in time and space?

+Lindsay Hamilton

-Lindsay Hamilton, York Management School, York University, UK.
+York Management School, York University, UK.

+lindsay.hamilton@york.ac.uk

 The old lady cradles her bleeding finger and staggers, feinting almost falling, as Gary from number one sprints back to his garden to pick up a deckchair for her.
 Her dog, a tiny Yorkshire Terrier, is quivering in another neighbour’s arms, snapping at well-wishers who are trying to inspect the skin for any bite-marks.
 “Has it attacked before?” the old lady quavers, pointing limply to the Jack Russell held by a piece of string in a little boy’s sweaty hand.
 “It’s your dog, she’s bitten this lady” says Gary as I join the scene, “Your son brought the dog out, but it got loose somehow and went for this little dog.
-This lady put her hand down to pick her dog up, and she’s been bitten”.
+This lady put her hand down to pick her dog up, and she’s been bitten.”
 Fearful, the little boy walks away.
 The old lady is now slumped in the deckchair.
 Nobody speaks for a while.
 But then there is talk of tetanus shots and hospitals.
 “My husband has just had a stroke, you know?
-This won’t help” the old woman says, “I don’t know why but dogs always go for my little Misty”.
+This won’t help” the old woman says, “I don’t know why but dogs always go for my little Misty.”
 I don’t apologise though I try to show kindness.
 After the lady has drunk a cup of tea, used someone’s mobile phone to call the doctor and obtained a lift home we all return to what we were doing.
 As we turn to leave the scene, one of the neighbours comments that “it’s such a shame because she is clearly a dog-lover” which puzzles me.
 Gary takes his deckchair home.

 When you research human-animal relations, you observe from the world what you can.
 The brief incident described above took place outside my back gate on a warm afternoon in May 2019.
 Read as a brief ethnographic vignette, there was more going on than a momentary meeting between canine teeth and human skin; there was talk of violence, vaccinations, control and blame.
 There were mobile phones, cups of tea, deckchairs and string.
 The words as well as the materials were telling a story.
-When participants spoke, the Jack Russell was an “it” but also an attacker, minded to get loose; a roving ‘thing’ on the lookout for trouble.
+When participants spoke, the Jack Russell was an “it” but also an attacker, minded to get loose; a roving “thing” on the lookout for trouble.
 Both object and agent.
 Yet Misty, the serial victim, seemed more human than animal, the language elevating her morally above her counterpart.
 Despite this paradox, Misty’s owner was described as a “dog lover” and perhaps because of that unresolved contradiction, I could not bring myself to apologise; after all, my Jack Russell wasn’t – or perhaps didn’t have the capacity to be - sorry.
 Actually, both terriers seemed oblivious to the highly charged scene unfolding around them and the very different roles into which they had unwittingly been cast.

 * * *